We are pleased to report that to date, all of our homes are safe and free from any cases of COVID-19.

 - Mandatory completion of all COVID-19 Government Training Modules;

-- 1:1 training by an external Infection Control Consultant engaged by Premier Health Care in safe donning and doffing of PPE;
+- 1:1 training by an external Infection Control Consultant engaged by Premier Health Care in safe donning and doffing of PPE, handwashing and infection control;

 - Internal education on symptom monitoring and identification of signs of COVID-19, additional infection control precautions and emergency management preparedness; and